 The committees oversee, interpret and adjust rules under their jurisdiction to ensure that their part of the sport is relevant, current and in support of where we want to go.
 Committees evaluate, develop and implement programs to support members in their areas.
 Committees partner with staff liaisons and assigned departments at U.S. Figure Skating headquarters to ensure that their mission, programs, roles, etc., are carried out effectively throughout the organization.

 Committee chairs are responsible for thoroughly understanding their area, understanding the Strategic Plan, and leading their members in supporting these areas.
 Each committee is represented by a Group Coordinator on the Board of Directors.

 Since 1979, U.S. Figure Skating's headquarters and staff have been based in Colorado Springs.
-In September of 2005, David Raith was hired as the Executive Director of U.S. Figure Skating.
+In July 2021, Ramsey Baker was selected as the Executive Director of U.S. Figure Skating.
 The organization has added key personal in the area of Athlete High Performance, Athlete Safety and has increased the organization’s internal capabilities in the areas of information technology and event management.

 Headquarters staff is listed in alphabetical order by last name.
 Click on name for email address.